Ultrasonic Algae Control

-And with the Quattro DB, we see an increase in frequency density from 79 to a massive 2024 per cycle using dual bandwidth ranges!
+And with the Pulsar, we see an increase in frequency density from 79 to a massive 2024 per cycle using dual bandwidth ranges!

-The effective control range has also been increased substantially over any existing ultrasound system due to the 360 degree coverage of the Quattro-DB.
+The effective control range has also been increased substantially over any existing ultrasound system due to the 360 degree coverage of the Pulsar.

 Historically there would be a handful of models and sizes to fit various ponds.
 That's now been reduced to just two distinct units.
-The Quattro is the larger of the two new systems being introduced.
-For smaller ponds, the single directional Mezzo will cover ponds up to about 2+ acres in size.
+The Pulsar 4000 is the larger of the two new systems being introduced.
+For smaller ponds, the Pulsar 3000 will cover ponds up to about 2 to 3 acres in size.